bitrise-io/devcenter/_articles/en/testing/Installing an ipa file from the public install page.md

 Before installing the app on any test device, the app’s developer has to complete a couple of steps to build the app and share it with anyone:

-* The device, on which the app will be installed, is registered as a test device at the developer’s Apple account of the iOS application.
+* The device, on which the app will be installed, is registered as a test device at the developer’s Apple account.
 * The device has to be included in the provisioning profile of the app.
 * The device meets the minimum OS requirements of the app.

-Please note that if the test device is not registered on Apple Developer portal, the developer has to manually add it to the device list, and re-build the app so that the .ipa file contains the test device/s the app can be installed on.
-We also recommend you \[register the test device on Bitrise\](/testing/registering-a-test-device/#register-an-ios-device-using-safari) as well.
+Please note that if the test device is not registered on the Apple Developer portal, the developer has to manually add it to the device list, and re-build the app so that the .ipa file contains the test device/s the app can be installed on.
+We also recommend you **\[register the test device on Bitrise\](/testing/registering-a-test-device/#register-an-ios-device-using-safari/)** as well.

-Which browser should I use with the public install page?

-Anyone who wishes to install the app on a test device has to make sure that the public install page of the app is opened in a native Safari session with non-incognito mode.
+{% include message_box.html type="info" title="Which browser should I use with the public install page?" content="Anyone who wishes to install the app on a test device has to make sure that the public install page of the app is opened in a native Safari session with non-incognito mode."%}

 ## Installing an .ipa file on test devices

 During this whole flow, use a native, non-incognito Safari session instead of any other in-app browser type.
 If you follow the link in the notification email you got from Bitrise, the public install page will automatically open in a native Safari session.

-Would you like to rather download the app?

-If you only wish to download the app and manually upload it somewhere else, you can find the download button on the **APPS & ARTIFACTS** page of the build.
-Please note that downloading an app does not mean you can install it on the test device.
+{% include message_box.html type="info" title="Would you rather download the app?" content="If you only wish to download the app and manually upload it somewhere else, you can find the download button on the **APPS & ARTIFACTS** page of the build.
+Please note that downloading an app does not mean you can install it on the test device."%}

 ### Installing an app on a test device without a Bitrise account